 On our last day in Berchtesgaden, we toured the local salt mines.
 “Salz” means “salt” in German and this is how Salzburg got its name.
 This area of southern Germany and Austria have large underground salt deposits.
 These have been mined for hundreds of years and we had the pleasure of touring one of the largest mines.

 Before leaving Berchtesgaden we visited Konigsee, or “King’s Lake,” a large lake sitting at the foothills of the mountains.
-The water here is a deep blue-green color that looks more like the caribbean than lake water.
-Unfortunately, I don’t have any photos of it.
+The water here is a deep blue-green color that looks more like the Caribbean than lake water.

 You May Also Like: